Generalizing Liquid Democracy to multi-agent delegation: A Voting Weight Measure and Equilibrium Analysis: Formal framework

 and upon observing that \eqref{eq:changev_delta} entails $u'_i = u_i$ for all $i \not \in D \cup \{k\}$, one can establish that $\|V^\eps(P,f) - V^\eps(P^*,f)\|_\infty < C(P,f,n,k)\eps$.
 Taking $\eps_\delta = \delta/C$ we conclude the proof. \end{proof}

 \begin{remark} Assuming fixed parameters $n$ and $f \in \R^{n+1}$, the dependence of $\eps_\delta$ on $P$ and $k$ is apparent from \eqref{eq:deltadel_constant}.
-However, the dependence on $k$ can be eliminated as follows: given $P \in \calP^n$, let $K_{P} \subset N$ be the set of agents satisfying the conditions required for agent $k$ as stated in Theorem \ref{teo:delegation}.
+However, the dependence on $k$ can be eliminated as follows: given $P \in \calP^n$, let $K_{P} \subset N$ be the set of agents that delegate all their voting weight and do not belong to a delegation cycle (that is, satisfying the conditions required for agent $k$ as stated in Definition \ref{def:P2}).
 We define

 and set $\eps_\delta = \delta/C'$.
-On the other hand, the dependence on $P$ cannot be easily disregarded since the constant $C'$ deteriorates as $\min_{k \in K_P} 1 - \sum_{j \in D} x_{kj}x_{jk}$ approaches zero.
+On the other hand, the dependence on $P$ cannot be easily disregarded since the constant $C'$ deteriorates as $\min_{k \in K_P} 1 - \sum_{j \in D_k} x_{kj}x_{jk}$ approaches zero.
 However, it can be deduced that, for a fixed value of $\delta$, taking $\eps < \eps_\delta$ implies that $\|V^\eps(P,f) - V^\eps(P^*,f)\|_{\infty} < \delta$ holds for all $P \in \{ P \in \calP^n \text{ such that } C'(P) > \eps/\delta\}$. \end{remark}